+35725368683

 Under the new section 4(a)(1A), the seller must include, as an integral part of the contract, a Land Registry search certificate not older than five working days from the signing of the contract.

-The amending law came into force on 12 December 2023 and applies to contracts for selling property signed after that date.
+The amending law came into force on December 12, 2023, and applies to contracts for the sale of property signed after that date.

 New procedure for submitting contracts at the Land Registry

-If the property is subject to a mortgage, the lender and the seller need to provide specific documents to enable the registration of the contract.
+If the property is subject to a mortgage, the lender and the seller must provide specific documents to enable the registration of the contract.

-The document needed is called type A. It is a declaration from the seller and the lender confirming that:
+The required document is called Type A. It is a declaration from the seller and the lender confirming that:

-1. Once the buyer or seller has repaid 95% of the mortgage amount to a specific bank account mentioned in the letter, the lender must issue a type B receipt to the buyer confirming that they have released the property from the mortgage.
+1. Once the buyer or seller has repaid 95% of the mortgage amount to the bank account specified in the letter, the lender must issue a type B receipt to the buyer confirming that they have released the property from the mortgage.

 2. If they fail to remove the mortgage despite the payment, the seller and lender confirm that once the buyer presents the type B receipt to the DLS, the DLS will transfer the title deed to the buyer.

-Contracts signed before December 12, 2023, can still benefit from the specific performance order under the old law (pay any pending mortgage and apply for specific performance against the seller).
+Contracts signed before December 12, 2023, can still benefit from the specific performance order under the old law (pay any outstanding mortgage and seek specific performance against the seller).

 Administrative fines